People's Army for the Restoration of Democracy: 2008 peace process

 Since March 2008, the APRD began its conversion from a military coalition, to a political front.
 The political voice of the APRD, Captain Laurent Djim Woei Bebiti, was superseded in his political role as the group's first President, exiled former Patassé Defense Minister Jean-Jacques Démafouth, was chosen by a congress of the party.
 Démafouth reported that he did not seek the post, and only accepted it as a civilian leader on the condition that "the APRD must agree to an inclusive political dialogue and sign a peace accord with the Bangui authorities."
 President Bozizé had proposed this "inclusive dialogue" process on 8 October 2007.

 After a number of failed peace building attempts, the APRD signed a cease fire on 9 May 2008.
 Along with the Union of Democratic Forces for Unity (UFDR) rebels led by Michel Detodia, the APRD then agreed a Comprehensive Peace Agreement with the APRD and UFDR on 21 June 2008 in Libreville, in a process negotiated by Gabon President Omar Bongo.

 The APRD delegation to President Bozizé's December 2008 Inclusive Political Dialogue (IPD) was led by Démafouth, APRD spokesman Bienvenue Dokoto, and APRD military leader Colonel Lakoye Maradas.
-Participants in this 12-day conference also included Former President Patassé, a civilian opposition umbrella called the United Stakeholders Force (UFVN), the (FDPC) rebels, and the Central African Liberation Movement for Justice (MLCJ) rebels.
+Participants in this 12-day conference also included Former President Patassé, a civilian opposition umbrella called the United Stakeholders Force (UFVN), the Democratic Front of the Central African People (FDPC) rebels, and the Movement of Central African Liberators for Justice (MLCJ) rebels.
 Planned for several months, the APRD and others had walked out of planning for the IPD in October 2008 over concerns about proposed amnesty laws.
 An agreement on the IPD was finally reached with the mediation of Gabonese President Omar Bongo.
 The December meetings agreed a plan to form a multi-party government of national unity and to prepare for elections in 2010, along with a nationwide "truth and reconciliation" commission.

 On 30 December 2008, Démafouth represented the APRD at a reconciliation ceremony in Paoua, Ouham-Pendé, CAR.
 Démafouth addressed government, rebel, NGO, and civil society leaders and "asked for forgiveness from the population of the city and announced that all the barriers erected by the APRD would be lifted" allowing free travel from the north to the south of the country.

 In January 2009 the APRD had one of its members chosen for the 32 member cabinet of president Bozizé.
 François Naouyama became environment minister, while one UFDR leader became minister for housing.
 The APRD leadership has criticized the appointments as too little.